gardener/terraformer/README.md

 ### `make start`

-`make start` is similar to `make run`, but instead of directly running terraformer on your machine it starts a docker development container with all the prerequisites installed (like go and terraform) and starts terraform via `go run` in it.
+`make start` is similar to `make run`, but instead of directly running terraformer on your machine it starts a docker development container with all the prerequisites installed (like go, terraform and the terraform aws provider plugin) and starts terraform via `go run` in it.
 This allows running terraformer in an environment that is very close to the environment that it is executed in, when running it in a Kubernetes Pod.

 Just as with `make run`, you will have to set your `KUBECONFIG` to point to a Kubernetes cluster used for hosting config and state.
 If you are using kind, you might want to use the [example cluster config](example/00-kind-cluster.yaml) to create a cluster with certificates, that will be trusted from inside the docker VM (on Mac or Windows).

-When running this for the first time, the development container will have to be built, which might a bit.
-But after that the image will be reused and only rebuilt if you change something in the files relevant for the image build.
+When running this for the first time, the development container will have to be built, which might take a minute.
+After that, the image will be reused and only rebuilt if you change something in the files relevant for the image build.

 ### `make start-dev-container`